anthology-inc/student-workflow-samples/README.md

 This workflow demonstrates how to invoke an [Azure Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/) from within a CampusNexus Workflow.
 ### Azure\Cmc.Nexus.Crm.Entities.TaskEntity_SavingEvent_Sample - Azure Functions.xaml
 This workflow demonstrates how to invoke an [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/) from within a CampusNexus Workflow.

-## General
-### General\Cmc.Nexus.Crm.Entities.TaskEntity_SavingEvent_Sample - Task Saving.xaml
-This workflow demonstrates how to create a validation for a Saving event handler.